brian7704/OpenTAKServer-docs/docs/installation/upgrading.md

 ***

 Starting with version 1.2.0 there is an upgrade script which handles any new dependencies and database schema changes, as well as upgrading OpenTAKServer and the webUI.
+If you want to upgrade from version 1.1.10 or below, use this script.

 ## Backup your database